Facing a Food Crisis: How You Can Help

 -

-Policy Confusion: The President's Office of Management and Budget has recently announced a freeze on federal financial assistance to states, families, and communities.
-While the full implications of this decision are still unfolding, we are deeply concerned about the potential impact on nearly 7,600 individuals in our county who depend on federal programs to meet their basic needs.
+We are deeply concerned about the potential impact on nearly 7,600 individuals in our county who depend on federal programs to meet their basic needs.

 We are doing everything in our power to find solutions, but the reality is heartbreaking: WE CANNOT MEET THE GROWING NEEDS OF THE COMMUNITY WITHOUT YOUR URGENT HELP!